 The Board presently comprises five (5) directors, two (2) of whom are independent non-executive directors.
 As the Chairman of the Board and the CEO are immediate family members, its present composition is not entirely in compliance with the Code's guidelines that independent directors make up at least half of the Board.
-Nevertheless, as the Board continues to require accountability and responsibility at a time when economic conditions and sentiments remain weak, Mr Ip Kwok Wing will be retained as the Executive Chairman for the Board to tap on his numerous years of experience in manoeuvring the Company through the difficult economic conditions.
+Nevertheless, as the Group continues to face a challenging environment in the industry it operates in and is in the process of looking at new business opportunities, the Board will continue to require accountability and responsibility.
+Accordingly, Mr Ip Kwok Wing will be retained as the Executive Chairman for the Board to tap on his numerous years of experience in manoeuvring the Company through its current challenges.
 In addition, Mr Kenneth Ip Yew Wa, Executive Director of the Company, who has been entrusted with responsibilities will continue with the management of the Company's subsidiaries on a day-to-day basis, until such time when the Board and its Committees are reconstituted at a later stage.
 Notwithstanding the Board continues in its best efforts in identifying a suitable candidate for appointment as a new independent director of the Company and shall update shareholders through the appropriate SGXNet announcement accordingly.